missionpinball/mpf-docs/hardware/fast/leds.rst

 are 0-3, and your LED number options are 0-63.
 Also note that when you enter your FAST LED numbers with a dash like this, the values are integers, even if the rest of your FAST settings are in hex.
+Type `grb` configures the LED as WS2812 (such as the FAST LEDs) but it might be different for other types of LEDs.
+See :doc:`/config/lights` for details.

 If you know the actual hex numbers of your LEDs, you can enter the numbers like that, ranging from 00 to FF.
 If you don't know what this means, then just